top of page

 Local Patterns for Implementing the New Urban Agenda

-A pilot project to develop effective tools and strategies to implement the New Urban Agenda - the framework for livable, durable urbanization adopted by all 193 countries of the United Nations - by using the proven methodology of pattern languages, adapted to local contexts
+A pilot project to develop effective tools and strategies to implement the New Urban Agenda - a framework for livable, durable urbanization adopted by all 193 countries of the United Nations - by using the proven methodology of pattern languages, adapted to local contexts

 This site offers resources for the project participants, and for other interested parties.

-Download a project brief here.
+Download a project brief here

-Here is a list of patterns and pattern languages that participants may explore.
-Many of these are "project pattern languages" - that is, collections of patterns that are selected for a particular project, and then often edited, or supplemented by new custoom patterns for the local context.
+Here is an initial list of patterns and pattern languages that participants may explore.
+Many of these are "project pattern languages" - that is, collections of patterns that are selected for a particular project, and then often edited, or supplemented by new custom patterns for the local context.
+This is the first step in the process of compiling project resources.
+We will be building a "repository" where all of these and other patterns can be accessed, read, and applied to projects.
+The repository can also be used to write new patterns, or to modify existing open-source patterns.

 The original 253 patterns of A Pattern Language: Towns, Buildings, Construction: